 Power of Google Pixel 4

-According to the previous trends of Google 4, it appears that the device is going to include the Snapdragon 855 processor as the company prefers to use the latest and the flagship components.
+The device is going to include the octa-core Snapdragon 855 SoC processor as the company prefers to use the latest and the flagship components, along with a 6GB RAM.
 When the phone popped up in Geekbench earlier during this year, under the codename of Google Coral, the results are similar to what we have seen in the other devices equipped with this latest processor.
+The phone will also be powered by the famous Project Soli radar chip that will allow for phenomenal radar-based motion sensing and gesture controlling features, which can reportedly work from as far as 49 feet, even through fabrics.

 OS of Pixel 4